 Both databases will work out in most of the existent and future apps but there are cases when you specifically should use one of them.

-What about e-commerce and bloging, two of the most popular web apps?
-Neither of them is an edge case and it doesn't matter which one you will use as long as you know exacly what impact they will have on your app.
-Notice that e-commerce is in most cases not related with online money transaction because you just delegate this function to other companies like PayPal or Stripe.
+What about ecommerce and blogging, two of the most popular web apps?
+Neither of them is an edge case and it doesn't matter which one you will use as long as you know exactly what impact they will have on your app.
+Notice that e-commerce is in most cases not related to online money transactions because you just delegate this function to other companies like PayPal or Stripe.